 To try and help mitigate overcrowding on public transport and let those who need it more keep social distancing during rush hour, I decided to drive into London.
-It wasn't too bad a journey, I live about 30 miles outside London, but with normal traffic once you get into London the journey is about an hour and half I took about 2 hours that morning arriving around 9am.
+It wasn't too bad a journey, I live about 30 miles outside London, but with normal traffic, once you get into London the journey is about an hour and a half it took about 2 hours that morning arriving around 9 am.

 The Tudor visual merchandising is great, I loved the style and design of the store, it did present some photographic issues, such as the deep black branding areas with bright areas in the ceiling and walls which are always tricky to capture on camera, within the same image and have both looking perfect.

-Editing and retouching the images did take a little longer than normal, this is mainly due to the contrasting black and bright sports as mentioned previously but also ensuring the lens distortions were not causing a distraction in the images, as due to the size of the store required an very ultra wide angle lens to meet the clients brief.
+Editing and retouching the images did take a little longer than normal, this is mainly due to the contrasting black and bright sports as mentioned previously but also ensuring the lens distortions were not causing a distraction in the images, as due to the size of the store required a very ultra-wide-angle lens to meet the clients brief.

 All in all the shoot went really well, the staff were super friendly and helpful and I really enjoyed being able to shoot the first Tudor Boutique in the UK.